U.S. emergency rooms are failing to identify elder abuse, a new study suggests.

 Study summary: A team of researchers from several medical schools sought to determine how often hospital emergency rooms, which are important sites for identifying different kinds of abuse, are diagnosing elderly patients with abuse.
 The team analyzed data from the Nationwide Emergency Department Sample, a nationally representative database compiled by the U.S. Agency for Healthcare Research and Quality.
 The researchers looked at the diagnoses given to patients aged 60 and older during 6.7 million emergency room visits in 2012.

-- Older individuals were diagnosed with elder abuse during 1.3 percent to 2.5 percent of emergency room visits, depending on the diagnosis codes used by physicians.
+- Older individuals are diagnosed with elder abuse during fewer than 0.02 percent of emergency room visits.

 - The authors suggest this proportion should be higher considering the estimated prevalence of elder abuse nationally is as high as 10 percent.
 The findings of this study “expose, on a national level, the failure of U.S. EDs [Emergency Departments] to address a major public health problem.
 Efforts to improve the identification of elder abuse among ED patients and to link these people to effective interventions are needed.”